ethanhs/WSL-Programs/README.md

 [![Join the chat at https://gitter.im/ethanhs/WSL-Programs](https://badges.gitter.im/ethanhs/WSL-Programs.svg)](https://gitter.im/ethanhs/WSL-Programs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) | [![GitHub contributors](https://img.shields.io/github/contributors/ethanhs/WSL-Programs.svg?style=flat-square)](https://github.com/ethanhs/WSL-Programs/graphs/contributors) | [![CC0 license](https://img.shields.io/badge/license-CC0-blue.svg?style=flat-square)](https://github.com/ethanhs/WSL-Programs/blob/master/LICENSE)

 If you'd like to chat about the Windows Subsystem for Linux (or have a question) please use the gitter chat linked above.
+If you are looking for guidance on getting started with Bash on Ubuntu on Windows, check [here](https://github.com/abergs/ubuntuonwindows).

 ##About

 A community powered list of programs that work (and those that don't) on the Windows subsystem for Linux.
 The official Microsoft repository for filing bugs etc is located [here](https://github.com/Microsoft/BashOnWindows).
 This repo complements the offical one by providing a quick reference for how well programs run.

 Please feel free to contribute programs you have tested to the table below.
 If you need help with the markdown, please review [a primer](https://help.gamejolt.com/markdown)